 This Italian salad is the perfect accompaniment to your favorite pasta dish.
 Or whip this up on its own for a quick and fresh lunch.

-In a processor, combine parsley, basil, oregano, garlic, red wine vinegar, olive oil, salt, pepper, and honey.
-That’s it!
+The homemade dressing is easy to make in a processor with parsley, basil, garlic, vinegar, oil, salt, pepper, and honey.

-Some amazing vegetable options are romaine lettuce, carrot, tomato, olives, bell pepper, and feta cheese.
+Use romaine lettuce, carrot, tomato, olives, bell pepper, and feta cheese for a delicious salad.

 21. Pasta Alla Norma